William R. Hite, Jr., Ed.D.

 Chief of Staff

 The Chief of Staff provides strategic support and program management to the Superintendent and senior leadership team; liaises between the Office of the Superintendent and all other central offices, including the Charter School Office; and is responsible for coordinating and facilitating the internal operations of the Office of the Superintendent.
-In addition, Naomi is responsible for the coordination and implementation of the District’s Action Plan, having an emphasis on communicating the plans and priorities to internal audiences, and, she oversees strategic labor relations decisions and supports executive level hiring.
+In addition, Alicia is responsible for the coordination and implementation of the District’s Action Plan, having an emphasis on communicating the plans and priorities to internal audiences, and, she oversees strategic labor relations decisions and supports executive level hiring.

 Chief of Academic Support